-Framework reference Google Cloud commentary G re escalating, remediating, and holding management accountable for concerns identified during audits, internal compliance reviews, or other independent tests, if available.
-When relevant and available, a banking organization may consider reviewing System and Organization Control (SOC) reports and any conformity assessment or certification by independent third parties related to relevant domestic or international standards.
-In such cases, the banking organization may also consider whether the scope and the results of the SOC reports, certifications, or assessments are relevant to the activity to be performed or suggest that additional scrutiny of the third party or any of its contractors may be appropriate. • SOC 3 You can review Google's current certifications and audit reports at any time.
+Framework reference Google Cloud commentary Google Cloud Financial Services Contract reference independent third parties related to relevant domestic or international standards.
+In such cases, the banking organization may also consider whether the scope and the results of the SOC reports, certifications, or assessments are relevant to the activity to be performed or suggest that additional scrutiny of the third party or any of its contractors may be appropriate.
+You can review Google's current certifications and audit reports at any time.
 Compliance reports manager provides you with easy, on-demand access to these critical compliance resources.
-10 g.
+Confidentiality g.
 Information Security: Understanding potential information security implications, including access to a banking organization's systems and information, can help a banking organization decide whether or not to engage with a third party.
 Due diligence in this area typically involves assessing the third party's information security program, including its consistency with the banking organization's information security program, such as its approach to protecting the confidentiality, integrity, and availability of the banking organization's data.
 It may also involve determining whether there are any gaps that present risk to the banking organization or its customers and considering the extent to which the third party applies controls to limit access to the banking organization's data and transactions, such as multifactor authentication, end-to-end encryption, and secure source code management.
-Information security The security / confidentiality of a cloud service consists of two key elements: (1) Security of Google's infrastructure Google manages the security of our infrastructure.
+The security / confidentiality of a cloud service consists of two key elements: (1) Security of Google's infrastructure Google manages the security of our infrastructure.
 This is the security of the hardware, software, networking and facilities that support the Services.
 Given the one-to-many nature of our service, Google provides the same robust security for all our customers.
 Google provides detailed information to customers about our security practices so that customers can understand them and consider them as part of their own risk analysis.
-More information is available at: • Our infrastructure security page • Our security whitepaper • Our cloud-native security whitepaper • Our infrastructure security design overview page • Our security resources page In addition, you can review Google's SOC 2 report .
+More information is available at: Our infrastructure security page Our security whitepaper Our cloud-native security whitepaper Our infrastructure security design overview page Our security resources page In addition, you can review Google's SOC 2 report.
+Data Security; Google's Security Measures (Cloud Data Processing Addendum)